regularmichael/moegame/Moe/NARRATIVE/LORE/There is always another way.md

 However, when it comes to certain instances (i.e. [[Priest(Narrative)|Priest]], [[Ringold (Narrative)|Ringold]]), "there is always another way" may be Moe pointing out that they chose *not* to take the other way, and their downfall at her hands is outcome is their own result.

 For the player, this can be a reminder from Moe that they have some choices they *can* make.
-For example, in the [[Creepy Crawlies]] side quest, you could certainly use some living creatures to achieve some spells.
+For example, in the [[Living Things]] side quest, you could certainly use some living creatures to achieve some spells.
 Alternatively, you can find another outcome that doesn't involve sacrificing a life for the sake of convenience.